Viola primulifolia (Primrose-leaved Violet)

 The leaves are all basal, spear to egg-shaped, the blade twice as long as wide, up to 3¾ inches long and 2 inches wide, tapering to a dull point at the tip, nearly straight to slightly heart-shaped at the base, the upper stalk narrowly winged.
 Leaf edges are typically scalloped but may be nearly toothless.
 Leaves and stems are generally hairless throughout except for a few sparse, compressed hairs along the lower leaf veins and sometimes on the flower stem.

-Primrose violet is easily distinguished from all other violets by its unique leaf shape from which it gets its common name.
-While there is some debate on its status as a unique species, in Minnesota it is recognized as a stable, natural hybrid between Small White Violet (Viola macloskeyi) and Lance-leaved Violet (Viola lanceolata) and is often present where the other two species are found together in the Anoka sandplain.
+Primrose-leaved violet is easily distinguished from all other violets by its unique leaf shape from which it gets its common name.
+There has been some debate on its status as a unique species, some recognizing it as a stable, natural hybrid between Small White Violet (Viola macloskeyi) and Lance-leaved Violet (Viola lanceolata), often present where the other two species are found together.
+In Minnesota, that is primarily within the Anoka Sandplain.
+The other side of this debate says it is a unique species, supported by the fact that the true hybrid is (probably? usually?) sterile.
+It can go either way but we're siding with the unique species group until further studies say otherwise.

 Please visit our sponsors